top of page

 • Handler safety

-Using planning tools such as The Dog House dashboards — with integrated weather conditions and sunrise and sunset times — supports safer, calmer and more professional operations throughout January.
+Using structured planning tools such as The Dog House dashboards, with integrated weather conditions and sunrise and sunset times, supports calmer, safer and more professional operations throughout January.

 See The Dog House Resources for templates you can use.